szgaljic/f6/README.md

 ## Foundations

-- Present the "Knobs" that can be turned more clearly.
+- Present the "Levers" that can be pulled more clearly.
 -

 ### Investment